What types of postgraduate courses are there?

 Masters, postgraduate certificates and diplomas

-Taught courses most commonly come in the form of a Masters degree: one to two years full-time, or two to three years part-time.
+Most taught courses come in the form of a Masters degree: one to two years full-time, or two to three years part-time.
+However, you could also study a Postgraduate Certificate or Diploma, which take less time and involve less academic research.

-You will attend seminars, lectures and tutorials.
-You may also undertake project work, business consultancy, presentations, some research, a thesis / dissertation and exams.
-The balance of these varies between courses.
+These kinds of courses involve seminars, lectures and tutorials, just like an undergraduate degree.
+You may also undertake project work, business consultancy, presentations, research, a thesis / dissertation and exams.

 Browse our postgraduate taught courses pages for more information.

-These courses are taught by industry experts, and delivered with working professionals in mind.
+These courses are taught by industry experts, and designed for working professionals.
 Courses available include Chartered Institute of Marketing (CIM); Institute of Trade Mark Attorneys (ITMA); and Chartered Institute of Public Finance and Accountancy (CIPFA) qualifications.

-Follow the links below, and find out more about accredited courses across our Schools:
+Follow the links below, and find out more about professional courses across our Schools:

-These rely on your own research activities, supervised by an experienced academic, rather than a taught programme.
+An MRes relies on your own research activities, supervised by an experienced academic, rather than a taught programme.
 They are usually one to two years full-time or up to four years part-time.
-You will find that they have a similar structure to a doctorate, but are just shorter.
+They have a similar structure to a doctorate and enable you to research a specific area of interest in detail.
 They usually culminate in a thesis and a viva voce, which is a verbal examination.

 Search our MRes course pages for more information.